 What to Do with Leftover Drywall

-15 million pounds of drywall is produced in the U.S. every year.
-Most of it goes on walls, but around 15% is leftover waste.
+Every year, 15 million pounds of drywall are produced in the U.S. Most of it goes on walls, but around 15 percent is waste.
 What should be done with it?

-You can also add crushed drywall (with the paper backing removed) to your compost bin.
-It does not impact the nutritive qualities of the compost, but again it adds tilth to the compost.
+You can also add crushed drywall with the paper backing removed to your compost bin.
 Be aware, though, that decomposing drywall gypsum is notoriously smelly.

-If you are a DIYer, it makes some sense to keep a few usable scraps of drywall around for making repairs.
-Otherwise, you’ll end up having to buy an entire 4 x 8 sheet to make a relatively small repair.
-And, if you are a creative type, know that the paper backing on drywall takes paint very well and you can use drywall as a canvas for your artwork.
+If you are a DIYer, it makes sense to keep a few usable scraps of drywall around for repairs.
+Otherwise, you’ll end up buying an entire 4 x 8 sheet for a relatively small fix.
+If you are a creative type, know the paper backing on drywall takes paint well.
+You can use drywall as a canvas for your artwork.